Doesn't seem familiar? Jump to the "Ultra" help about accessing grades.

-- Category: Includes all default categories and those you have created.
+- Category: Includes all default categories and those you've created.

 - Show attempts that don't contribute to user's grade: The default view in a grade cell's menu shows each attempt made.
 You can clear the check box and see only the attempt you need to grade in each grade cell's menu.

 - Work Offline: Work with Grade Center data outside of Blackboard Learn.

 These functions appear in the second row:

 - Move to Top: Select one or more check boxes for users and select Move to Top to move the rows to the first positions in the grid.